 Recent Changes in Nozzle Material or Size

 You could also look towards your nozzle material or size.
-If you have recently change your brass nozzle, for lets say a stainless steel nozzle, you’ll most likely have to adjust temperatures accordingly.
+If you have recently changed your brass nozzle, for let’s say a stainless steel nozzle, you’ll most likely have to adjust temperatures accordingly.

 Incorrect Steps/mm Settings for Your Extruder

 It’s possible that your steps/mm settings for your extruder need to be tweaked in your firmware.